§ Verifiable Trust v4 Specification

 This credential provides verifiable evidence of:

-- Control of the Trust Registry Ecosystem DID (because it is the issuer of the credential)
+- Control of the Ecosystem DID (because it is the issuer of the credential)

 - Authenticity of the CredentialSchema declaration (because the credential binds the Ecosystem DID to the VPR